dahas/rest_api/README.md

 Run test.php on a LAMP/WAMP-Stack.
 Edit the $requestMethod parameter in test.php to simulate different behaviour.

 ## Expanding the Webservice
 To extend or modify a Service navigate to "php_rest/views/".
-In this directory you place one folder for each available resource you like to provide.
-Name a folder corresponding to the resource.
-Inside a sub-folder that represents a version you create the Class.
-Give the Class and its file a name which must be the same as the folder that you´ve created first inside "views" followed by "View".
+In this directory you put one folder for each resource you like to provide.
+Name a folder corresponding to that resource.
+Inside a sub-folder that represents a version you create the required Class.
+Give that Class and its file a name that is the same as the folder that you´ve created first inside "views" but followed by "View".
 ````
 php_rest/
   ...
   views/
-    YourModule/
+    Example/
       v1/
-        YourModuleView.php
+        ExampleView.php
+    YourNewModule/
+      v1/
+        YourNewModuleView.php
 ````